Seiya Suzuki Player Props: Cubs vs. Brewers

 Seiya Suzuki At The Plate

-- Suzuki has 13 doubles, two triples, six home runs and 32 walks while hitting .249.
+- Suzuki is hitting .257 with 13 doubles, two triples, six home runs and 32 walks.

+- Among the qualified hitters in baseball, he ranks 78th in batting average, 49th in on-base percentage, and 107th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.